statelyai/xstate/docs/guides/typescript.md

 ## Using TypeScript

 As XState is written in [TypeScript](https://www.typescriptlang.org/), strongly typing your statecharts is useful and encouraged.
-Consider this light machine example:

 ```typescript
 import { t, createMachine } from 'xstate';